DBInstance

 string

-Specifies the CA certificate identifier to use for the DB instance’s server
+The CA certificate identifier to use for the DB instance’s server certificate.

 For more information, see Using SSL/TLS to encrypt a connection to a DB instance